Shadow of the Colossus: Plot

-As the game begins, Wander enters the Forbidden Lands and travels across a long bridge on his horse, Agro.
+Wander enters the Forbidden Lands and travels across a long bridge on his horse, Agro.
 After they reach the entrance to the Shrine of Worship, Wander, who has carried with him the body of Mono, brings her to an altar in the temple.
 A moment later, several humanoid shadow creatures appear and approach Wander before he easily dismisses them with a wave of the Ancient Sword in his possession.

 After the shadow creatures are vanquished, the disembodied voice of Dormin manifests within the shrine and expresses surprise at the fact that Wander possesses the weapon.
 Wander explains the plight that led him to seek the forbidden land and asks that Dormin return Mono's soul to her body.
 Dormin offers to grant Wander's request under the condition that he complete a rite designed to destroy the sixteen idols lining the temple's hall.
 To that end, Wander must use his sword to slay each of the idol's physical incarnations —the colossi —whose presence ranges across the vast expanse outside the temple.
 Although warned by Dormin that he may have to pay a great price to revive Mono, Wander sets out to search the land for the colossi and destroy them.

 An aspect of Wander's mission that is unknown to him is that the colossi contain portions of Dormin's own essence, scattered long ago to render the entity powerless.
 As Wander kills each colossus, a released fragment of Dormin enters his body.
 Over time, the signs of Wander's deterioration from the gathered essence start to appear: his skin becomes paler, his hair darker, and his face is increasingly covered by dark veins.
 The outcome of the battle with the twelfth colossus leads to a reveal of a group of warriors that has been pursuing Wander, led by Emon.
 Urged to hurry with his task by Dormin, Wander soon heads off to defeat the sixteenth and final colossus, the largest upright colossus.
 On the way to this confrontation, he rides horseback across a long bridge which begins to collapse as he is halfway across, but Agro manages to throw Wander over to the other side before falling into the distant river below.